Trihydro/TIM-Manager/cvmanager/docs/backup-restore.md

 1. Verify that the database has been restored by checking the database in pgAdmin4

 ### Note
 The `pg_restore` utility will run into a number of errors during restoration due to Keycloak tables not existing.
-These errors can be ignored as they do not appear to affect the ability for users to log into the application post-restoration.
+These errors can be ignored as they do not appear to affect the ability for users to log into the application post-restoration  and the tables appear to be created nevertheless.